Fr75s/bigscraperqt/README.md

 A list of new planned features are below.

 - Flathub Release
-- Different Scraping Sources (more than 2)
-- Asynchronous scraping (even more efficient)
+- LaunchBox Asynchronous Scraping
-- Clearing Cached data from application
+- Clearing Cached data by system